Joshua Berman

 Berman earned his A.B. at Princeton University in 1987 and his PhD at Bar-Ilan University in 2002.
 He studied at Yeshivat Har Etzion for eight years.
-Before completing his PhD Berman taught Bible at the Nishmat Midrasha for several years.
+Before completing his PhD, Berman taught Bible at the Nishmat Midrasha for several years.

 Berman is a frequent contributor to Mosaic Magazine, a magazine for Jewish ideas, religion, politics, and culture, and has written there on a variety of topics including most commonly the Israelite exodus out of Egypt and the current state of biblical studies, where he has drawn both agreement and disagreement from other scholars.

-Berman began a strong proponent of the documentary hypothesis and late Persian authorship, but became convinced of the reliability of the Hebrew Bible after years of research.
+Berman began as a strong proponent of the documentary hypothesis and late Persian authorship, but became convinced of the reliability of the Hebrew Bible after years of research.